dengking/programming-language/docs/C-family/C++/Guide/Library-smart-pointers/shared_ptr/Guide/nextptr-shared_ptr-basics-and-internals/index.md

-And depending on how a *shared_ptr* is initialized, the control block can also contain other data, most notably, a deleter and an allocator.
+And depending on how a *shared_ptr* is initialized, the control block can also contain other data, most notably, a `deleter` and an `allocator`.
 The following figure corresponds to the example in the previous section.
 It shows the conceptual memory layout of the two *`shared_ptr`* instances managing the object:

 ![shared_ptr control block](./conceptual-memory-layout.png)